Asypmtotic Behaviour of the Conjugacy Probability of the Alternating Group: Uniform Bounds on , and

 which establishes the required upper bounds for $\kappa_E(S_n)$ and $\kappa_O(S_n).$ \\ \\ We now consider the case of $Q(S_n)$.
-We will follow the same argument as in \cite[pp.~17-19]{john}.
-We first need a result similar to Lemma 8.2 \cite[p.~18]{john}.
+In this case, we can do better; we may follow the same argument as Blackburn \emph{et al} (2012, pp.~14-16) to find a tight upper bound for $n^{2}Q(S_n)$.
+In fact, we will prove that this upper bound is achieved at $n=4.$ We first need a result similar to Lemma 8.2 in Blackburn \emph{et al} (2012, p.~15).
 We define $C_2:=4^2Q(S_4).$

 \begin{lem} We have \begin{description} \item[(i)] $Q(S_n)\leq C_2/n^2 \textrm{ for all } n\leq 300;$

 \item[(ii)] $\displaystyle \sum_{\substack{m=0\\m\textrm{ even}}}^{15} Q(S_m)=\frac{630468719}{521756235}<1.20836;$